Here is an updated online version of the 2013 white paper, “Flare Gas Measurement Using Thermal Mass Flow Meters,” by Bob Steinberg.

 Flare and vent gas systems are used worldwide in various industries, including oil and gas production, refining, chemical processing, gas plants, wastewater treatment facilities, and landfills.
-The systems burn off waste gases, dispose of surplus gases and protect people, equipment, and the environment.
+The systems burn off waste gases, dispose of surplus gases, and protect people, equipment, and the environment.
 Flare gas measurement and monitoring are necessary to ensure that the flare system operates correctly.
 Additionally, strict environmental regulations often require the measurement of gas emitted into the atmosphere.
-Unfortunately, one needs to overcome the inherent challenges of measuring and monitoring flare gas, including extreme flow variation, the potential for changing the gas composition and working in hazardous locations.
+Unfortunately, one must overcome the inherent challenges of measuring and monitoring flare gas, including extreme flow variation, the potential for changing the gas composition and working in hazardous locations.
 Thermal mass flow meters offer flare gas measurement and monitoring solutions in many applications.

 What is Flare Gas?

-Flare systems are commonly used in industrial plants all over the world.
+Flare systems are commonly used in industrial plants worldwide.
 Flare gas is the surplus gas or vapor typically burned through a gas flare, also known as a flare stack.
 Gas flaring or venting is the process of burning off a combustible gas.
 A gas flare is a gas combustion device that burns off excess hydrocarbons that cannot be processed.
 This practice is a safety measure.
 If the gases were not burned and released into the atmosphere, it could create an explosive condition.

 Before society accepted that global warming was an issue, gas flaring became a widely accepted process.
 Historically, gas flaring disposed of excess combustible gases or relieved the gas pressure within a system.
 There were no significant concerns about the environmental impact of emissions, and governmental agencies gave no incentives to maximize or recycle the gas destroyed in the flaring process.

-Today there is a shift from burning gas to reducing the amount released into the atmosphere.
+Today, there is a shift from burning gas to reducing the amount released into the atmosphere.
 Natural gas is a valuable resource, and efforts to capture and recycle it into renewable energy take precedence over destroying it.
 Additionally, increasing pressure from global organizations and federal and state legislation encourages reducing emissions, and flare reduction is an effective method to achieve the desired goal.
-Recycling the waste gas reduces the CO2 footprint and provides a source of onsite energy.
+Recycling the waste gas minimizes the CO2 footprint and provides a source of onsite energy.